Mpox (formerly known as monkeypox) is a rare disease that is caused by infection with the monkeypox virus.

 3. Check if you are eligible for the mpox vaccination (see below)

-4. Limit sexual partners until you’re fully vaccinated
+4. Limit sexual partners until you’re fully vaccinated and vaccine is effective.

 5. Limit sexual partners for three (3) weeks after returning from countries where there are active mpox outbreaks